Yeshiva University hit with sexual abuse lawsuit

 One of the accused rabbis, George Finkelstein, targeted children of Holocaust survivors, according to the lawsuit, telling them they would increase their parents’ suffering if they spoke about the abuse.
 The other, Rabbi Macy Gordon, who taught Jewish studies, allegedly sodomized boys in a “vicious and sadistic” manner using objects, the lawsuit says.
 Gordon died in 2017 in Israel.
 Both he and Finkelstein have denied the allegations in the past.

 Finkelstein was promoted from the school’s assistant principal to principal even after some of the boys’ parents reported the alleged abuse to school officials, the plaintiffs said.
-Gordon eventually moved to Israel, where he worked at Jerusalem’s Great Synagogue.
+He eventually moved to Israel, where he worked at Jerusalem’s Great Synagogue.
 Calls to the synagogue rang unanswered Thursday.

 Thirty-four of the plaintiffs attempted to sue Yeshiva University for sexual abuse and facilitating sexual abuse in 2013 but the case went nowhere because it was barred by the statute of limitations at the time.
 On Thursday, one of their attorneys, Kevin Mulhearn, called the plaintiffs “trailblazers.”